maxkain/php-backup-tool/README.md

 # Files and mysql databases backup utility

+Transfers only new or changed files.
+Full synchronization.
 Requires PHP version >= 8.0.
 For files backup you need `rsync` and `ssh` with added ssh key.
 For mysql - `mysqldump` and `zip` utilites.
-You may execute this script every day by cron.
+You may execute such script every day by cron.

 Usage:
 ```php